erf/error_or/README.md

 `Object` (usually an `Exception` returned from a `try catch`).

-Internally, we create a private subclass of `ErrorOr`, either a `_ValueWrapper` or an `_ErrorWrapper`, which contains the expected non-null value.
+Internally, we create a private subclass of `ErrorOr`, either a `_ValueWrapper` or an `_ErrorWrapper`, with the expected non-null value.

 `ErrorOr` can be used for non-async functions too - for both Flutter and Dart.